projectara/greybus-spec/source/control.rst

     protocol.
-Once an interface has been identified by the SVC, it can initiate a handshake operation with the SVC interface in order to have both sides agree on the version of the control connection they will use.
+Once an interface has been identified by the SVC, it can initiate a handshake operation with the SVC interface in order to have both sides agree on the version of the control connection to use.
 The source sends the highest version of the control protocol it supports.
 The destination responds with its own version, or if that is higher than what was sent it responds with (and thereafter uses) the source interface's version.
 The SVC uses the version found in the response.
-If each of two interfaces simultaneously initiates a handshake with the other, the one with the lower device id will proceed; the interface with the higher device id will fail.
+If each of two interfaces simultaneously initiates a handshake with the other, the one with the lower device id shall proceed; the interface with the higher device id shall fail.
 Once a handshake has succeeded, either interface can send operations to the other.

 .. c:function:: int register_ap(u8 src_device_id);